 NOTE: If you connect using HTTPS and your server has a self-signed certificate, your browser will warn you about the certificate you created.
 This is expected behavior.
 When the warning message is displayed, accept the self-signed certificate to proceed, and the product's administrator login page will open.
 These warning messages will not appear after you purchase a CA-signed certificate or if you import the self-signed certificate into your browser certificate store.

-- 5 To see the list of sessions, open Manage Sessions. - 6 Continue with Configure the Administrative Server.
+6 To see the list of sessions, open Manage Sessions.